Aminah Robinson: Work

 Robinson’s art is always “historically or geographically” grounded.
 Her diverse body of work ranges from drawings and woodcuts to complex sculptures.
 The artist's "Memory Maps" (multi-media constructions of appliquéd cloth panels) contain "the idea and symbols of Africa—as a reservoir of culture, as the abode of spirits and inspiration for form and meanings that have traversed the great transatlantic African Diaspora to the Americas."
-Robinson illustrated children's books to empower and educate the next generation.
+Robinson also created colorful sheet music, which has been described as "as beautiful to look at as they are to play."
+In addition, Robinson illustrated children's books to empower and educate the next generation.
 She also created RagGonNon’s, long pieces of fabric filled with diverse materials.
 The title RagGonNon alludes to the extreme length; the piece rags on and on.
 The largest RagGonNon was 118 ft long and weighed 200 lbs.
 Some took decades to complete; the Water Street RagGonNon took 25 years, it shows African Americans living daily life in downtown Columbus.

 Robinson produced art to record the missing pieces of Black history that were lost during slavery.
 Her art is about the "African experience" of "racism and discrimination".
 Robinson transformed her ancestors' experiences of Black suffering and perseverance into art.
 Her work centered around Sankofa: an African concept of retrieving information from history in order to make progress for the future.

 Robinson worked tirelessly on the civil rights movement in the 1950s and participated in the 1963 March on Washington that advocated for African American rights.